2021 USA Cave Animal of the Year

 Finally, the phreatic zone is the region of a cave system that is permanently saturated with water and often contains large cavities.
 Wells in karst areas often access groundwater within this zone.
 Ultimately water within cave systems emerges back onto the surface at springs or seeps.

-The ecosystem underground has some important difference from an above-ground ecosystem.
+The ecosystem underground has some important differences from an above-ground ecosystem.
 Light is generally very limited and often absent.
 Nutrients may be very limited, unless there is a stream running through the cave or lots of cave organisms, like bats, who deposit guano in the cave.
 Generally, cave ecosystems are seen as being simpler versions of above-ground ecosystems.
 There is still a lot to learn.

-Adapting to Life in the Cave
+Adapting to Life In a Cave

 Many different organisms can be found in caves and other subterranean habitats.
 Some are accidentally in caves, having wandered in, or fallen into a pit.
 These species are not adapted to living underground and will perish if they cannot find their way back to the surface.
 However, other species purposefully live in caves for some or all of their lives.
 These creatures must adapt to an environment that is dark, generally has stable temperature and high humidity, and often has low food and nutrient resources.